3dfxdev/EDGE/README.md

 * The [EDGEWiki](http://3dfxdev.net/edgewiki) is also a great resource for editing documentation and other information related to the engine.

-(C) 1999 - 2022 [Isotope SoftWorks](https://www.facebook.com/IsotopeSoftWorks/) and Contributors (The EDGE Team).
+(C) 1999 - 2025 [Isotope SoftWorks](https://www.facebook.com/IsotopeSoftWorks/) and Contributors (referred to as The EDGE Team).
 All Rights Reserved.